 It is the beginning of another year (more or less) and thus time for another installment of the Ohmygod saga (to catch up on the previous installments click on the Ohmygod menu up top).
 As you will recall, I used to be a cycling tour guide in Europe for several years.
 Through that job (yes, it is a bit difficult to call it a “job”) I met countless interesting people and have a few compelling stories to tell, but most of them pale to the story of Ohmygod, one of the clients that I had for three weeks.
 Some may wonder about the moniker, but the name chose itself really; it is what I uttered repeatedly during just about every interaction with him.

-Today, however, was not a day to ponder whether I had time to take a brief detour into the city (I had no time), nor to contemplate the role that language played in perhaps the most international city in Europe (it is the de facto European capital–although my adoptive home of Strasbourg, France might have an argument to the contrary).
+Today, however, was not a day to ponder whether I had time to take a brief detour into the city (I had no time thanks at least in part to the whole bomb threat fiasco caused by Ohmygod leaving his panniers on the platform), nor to contemplate the role that language played in perhaps the most international city in Europe (it is the de facto European capital–although my adoptive home of Strasbourg, France might have an argument to the contrary).

 No, I had to get my kiester to the next town, Rochefort, home to what many consider one of the best beers in the world (Rochefort 10).
 Being a wine snob, I say this with the utmost respect: beer aficionados are idiots.
 They are fairly easy to identify.
 They either have a t-shirt with some obscure beer logo, an untucked flannel or plaid shirt, or a Canadian flag somewhere on their person.